kendallgoto/scm-trait-commit-skip-plugin/README.md

-# Branch source commit skip traits
+# Commit skip SCM filters

-This repo is a collection of traits for several branch-source Jenkins plugins.
+This repo is a collection of traits for several SCM Jenkins plugins.

 It provides filters for
  - GitHub: Filtering pull requests